NATIONAL MOLE DAY

 - The Avogadro constant is named after the early 19th-century Italian scientist Amedeo Avogadro.

-National Mole Day originated in the early 1980s in an article from The Science Teacher.
-Prairie du Chien, Wisconsin High School chemistry teacher, was inspired by the article and founded the National Mole Day Foundation on May 15, 1991.
+An article in The Science Teacher in the early 1980s created National Mole Day.
+Prairie du Chien, a Wisconsin High School chemistry teacher, became inspired by the article and founded the National Mole Day Foundation on May 15, 1991.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!